Arunachal: Health Assistant Lalit Rijal succumbed to COVID -19 Infection

 This is the third death case of health care staff recorded due to COVID-19 in the state....

 Itanagar: Lalit Rijal, a Health Assistant posted at Health and Wellness centre, Hollongi who was deputed in Covid 19 duty at check gate succumbed to COVID -19 Infection on September 11 at ICU of Tezpur Medical College, Assam.
 This was confirmed by Health Secretary, P Parthiban.
-In a whatApp reply he clarify that the health care worker died while admitted in a hospital in Assam therefore his name has not been included in state Covid -19 Fatality figure.

 Staff of Health & Wellness Centre, Hollongi, where Late Rijal was posted , today organised a condolence meeting to pay tributes to their departed colleague.
 The gathering remembered late Rijal as honest, selfless and hardworking COVID warrior.
 The gathering prays for eternal peace of departed soul in heavenly abode.